DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/3 Physics.md

 Navigate into that folder, right click, and then find and click on "Physics Material 2D".\
 Now name that Material "Bouncy".

+// IMG COMING

+Go and click on the new Material.
+If you look over at the Inspector I bet you can guess what we are going to change.\
+That's right!
+Set the "Bounciness" property to 1.
+It can be whatever you'd like but it's best not to go too high.\
+When we change the "Bounciness" of a material we increase or decrease the amount of energy retained after each collision.

+Let's make another "Physics Material 2D" and name this one "HighFriction".\
+Click on the Material and turn the Friction up to "2" will do.\
+Now if you were to apply this Material to our slope you might not notice a lot of effect.
+This is because the Friction is calculated mainly based on the Points of Contact between two Objects.\
+A circle and a box will techniacally only have one point of contact.
+The effect of friction is more notable with a box on box collision.
+Like so :

+// Gif of two ramps to come
+// Might get rid of making the HighFriction

+Feel free to set something like this up yourself and play around!

 ### Zones